Francesco149/protonfit/README.md

 the solution I'm thinking is to extract/reverse engineer the python server it runs and just run Dungeons.exe instead

+## As Far as the Eye
+installs, use borderless.

 # credits
 https://github.com/7oxicshadow/proton-standalone-script/blob/master/proton_launch.sh
 which I used as reference